During the Gold accreditation a school is assessed at the highest level of the Award.

 - School Questionnaire Summary (if possible, if they have already been completed)

-- Evidence Portfolio
+- Evidence Pack

 The Gold Virtual Accreditation – Suggested Programme document will provide an outline of how you should structure the assessment.